 - If the provider quotes a different rate to the one above please let us know

 Samuel Addo arrived in America as a student.
 He got a job almost as soon as he completed his college education, which allowed him to remain in the country.
-While his father has a stable job back home in Ghana, he wishes to start sending his parents some money so they can lead a more comfortable lifestyle.
-To begin with, he plans to send around $1,000 every month.
+While his father has a stable job back home in Ghana, he wants to start sending $1,000 to his parents monthly so they can lead a more comfortable lifestyle.

-His bank does not let him transfer funds to Ghana because the Ghanaian cedi is an exotic currency.
-He could turn to other U.S. banks, but he decides to compare money transfer companies instead.
-This is what he finds when he compares his options using the internet.
+When he visits his local bank, he learns that they do not transfer funds to Ghana because they consider Ghanaian cedi an exotic currency.
+He could turn to other US banks, but he instead compares money transfer companies to see what they offer.

 |Transfer options||Cash pickup||Bank account|

 While Money Transfer B takes a few more days to deliver his money, Samuel opts for its stronger exchange rate and direct deposit into his father’s Ghanaian bank account.
 His father stands to receive extra money as well.

 How do I compare transfer companies when sending money to Ghana?